srampal-personal/tar_list/README.md

 # tar_list
-Exercise in C programming.
+Exercise in C & Go programming.
 List files and timestamps within a *[unix tar archive][1]* without using standard utilities like 'tar'

 ### Repo contents